 The General Secretariat is directed by the Secretary General, appointed by the General Assembly, who oversees the execution of mandates adopted by the members, the day-to-day administration of the Organization, personnel management and hiring.

-Eight Regional Secretariats support the work of the General Secretariat:
+Nine Regional Secretariats support the work of the General Secretariat:

 - Regensburg (Germany) for Northwest Europe and North America

 - Warsaw (Poland) for Central and Eastern Europe

 - Córdoba (Spain) for Southern Europe and the Mediterranean

 - Kazan (Russian Federation) for Euro-Asia

 - Tunis (Tunisia) for Africa and Middle East

 - Gyeongju (South Korea) for Asia-Pacific

 - Morelia (Mexico) for Central America, Caribbean and Mexico

 As an international non-profit non-governmental organization, the Organization of World Heritage Cities (OWHC) was created to assist member cities adapt and improve their management methods in relation to the specific requirements of having a site inscribed on the UNESCO World Heritage List.